pmikstacki/bsharp/docs/README.md

 - **Parser**: A robust C# parser built using the `nom` parser combinator library
 - **AST**: A complete representation of C# language constructs
 - **Analysis Framework**: Tools for analyzing code structure, dependencies, and quality
-- **CLI Tools**: Command-line utilities for parsing, visualization, and compilation
+- **CLI Tools**: Command-line utilities for parsing, visualization, and analysis

 ## Key Features